eMarco/sysmonitoring-dht-chord-mongodb-replica-manager/README.md

 The VMs are monitored by "scanners", which send the collected data to a RabbitMQ queue.\
 A component, called Message Handler, receives the readings from the shared queue and forwards them to the Datamanager, which is a client for the distributed DB.

-For the demo, the scenario was run in Dcoker through docker-compose.
+For the demo, the scenario was run in Docker through docker-compose.

 ### How to run the demo:
 1. Clone this repository